 - Options Skills Trades Training

-Though this varies depending on the university course, many will involve a significant amount of time in lecture halls or seminar rooms.
+Though learning experience varies depending on the university course, many will involve a significant amount of time in lecture halls or seminar rooms.
 Students are graded on coursework, essays and exams, with a dissertation or final project tying up their studies.
 In addition, through your course, you may have to undertake work experience/have the opportunity to spend time working in the industry.

-We organise our courses into three stages.
+Contrastingly, we organise our courses into three stages.
 Stage one is centre-led training.
 During this time, trainees will spend time in our classrooms and workshops learning a mixture of theoretical and practical skills.
 Following this, trainees will go out to work on-site alongside qualified mentors.
 The final stage of training will consist of assessments, exams and presentations before earning qualifications.

 Vocational training courses can vary drastically in duration.

 At Options Skills, it will usually take a student a year or two to complete training and gain their qualifications.
 This duration includes all three stages of training.
 From there, you will continuously progress and learn whilst out in the working world.